elado/mootools-trackinstances/README.md

 		TrackInstances:true,

 		recalcPosition:function () {
-			// something that recalculates position or any other task that should happen on all instances }
+			// something that recalculates position or any other task that should be applied on an instance }
 	});